CONFOTUR Tax Benefits Explained: Save $50K+ on DR Property

 CONFOTUR provides three distinct tax exemptions.
 Let's walk through each one with real numbers.

-1. Transfer Tax Exemption — 15 Years
+1. Transfer Tax Exemption — One-Time Waiver at Purchase

 Normally, when you purchase property in the DR, you pay a 3% transfer tax on the sale price to the Dirección General de Impuestos Internos (DGII).
 On a $300,000 condo, that's $9,000 due at closing.